anderson-aristotle/rails-api-single-resource-diagnostic/diagnostic.md

 // your response here
 ```

-In your own words, what does the command `bundle exec rake db:migrate` do?
+In your own words, what does the command `bin/rake db:migrate` do?

 ```md
 // your response here
 ```

-What is the difference between `rails generate scaffold dogs` and
+What is the difference between `bin/rails generate scaffold dogs` and
-`rails generate controller dogs`?
+`bin/rails generate controller dogs`?

 ```md
 // your response here